 Drew Moore is an associate and business lawyer with Foley & Lardner LLP.
 He is a member of the firm's Finance & Financial Institutions and Health Care Finance Practices.
 His practice focuses on public finance and health care finance, including related securities and tax matters.
-Mr. Moore has served as lead associate on various transactions involving senior living facilities, hospitals and other health care facilities, charter schools, colleges and universities, and other 501(c)(3) organizations in the roles of bond counsel, underwriter’s counsel and borrower’s counsel.
+He has served as lead associate on various transactions involving senior living facilities, hospitals and other health care facilities, charter schools, colleges and universities and other 501(c)(3) organizations in the roles of bond counsel, underwriter’s counsel and borrower’s counsel.
 He also regularly serves as bank counsel in tax-exempt governmental equipment lease transactions involving the acquisition of essential equipment or energy savings infrastructure by various local governmental entities.

-During law school, Mr. Moore was a summer associate with Foley providing support in the area of business law, specifically public finance and real estate.
+During law school, Drew was a summer associate with Foley providing support in the area of business law, specifically public finance and real estate.
 He also was a legal intern for the Office of the State Attorney for the Eighth Judicial Circuit in Gainesville, Florida and the Office of the State Attorney for the Second Judicial Circuit in Tallahassee, Florida.

-Mr. Moore is admitted to practice in Florida.
+Drew is admitted to practice in Florida.
 He is also a member of the Jacksonville Bar Association and the National Association of Bond Lawyers.

-Mr. Moore is actively involved in his local community and serves as an attorney ad litem representing at-risk children within the state dependency system pro bono.
+Drew is actively involved in his local community and serves as an attorney ad litem representing at-risk children within the state dependency system pro bono.